siwalikm/coffitivity-offline/out/Coffitivity Offline-darwin-x64/Coffitivity Offline.app/Contents/Resources/app/README.md

 <img style="cursor: zoom-in;" src="http://siwalik.in/coffitivityOffline/images/scrsht.jpg" width="100%">

 # Coffitivity Offline
->version 1.0.1 fixes audio loop bug issue and keyboard shortcuts
+>Latest version 1.0.2 adds keyboard shortcuts to the app

 Coffitivity's desktop app built with the powers of web technology and ElectronJS. 🎧 🚀